-There are several factors that help us to make decisions about your treatment.
-Whether or not you have pain and whether or not you are trying to conceive are important questions that guide your treatment options, and which type of doctor might be best for you.
 Getting pregnant with endometriosis is very possible for most women.
-While endometriosis may make it harder to conceive on your own, your chances of getting pregnant with endometriosis can be high, depending on the severity of your condition, your age, your overall health, and your treatment options.
+While endometriosis may make it harder to conceive on your own, your chances of getting pregnant with endometriosis can be high, depending on the severity of your condition, age, overall health, and treatment options.

 Since endometriosis can take many forms, and the success rates of treatments vary, your doctor will outline your best treatment options with an individual plan for you.

-To watch our On-Demand Webinar on Getting Pregnant with Endometriosis, click here.
-During this free, on-demand event, viewers will learn about the causes and symptoms of endometriosis, and the treatments that are now available to help women conceive.
+Watching our Getting Pregnant with Endometriosis on-demand webinar to learn more about the causes and symptoms of endometriosis and the fertility treatment option available to help you conceive.
 With proper counseling and care, the chances of getting pregnant with endometriosis are high for most women.

 Whether you’re actively trying to get pregnant, or simply looking to manage your endometriosis pain and have children in the future, a fertility specialist can support your goals with a treatment plan tailored especially for you.